immsamyak/PY-Assignment/README.md

 Submitted by:
 - **Name:** Samyak Chaudhary
-- **Faculty:** BCSIT
+- **Faculty:** BCSIT - Sec - A
 - **Semester:** 2nd
 - **College:** KFA

 ## Overview
-This assignment contains 20 Python programs split into two sets that demonstrate various programming concepts.
+This assignment demonstrates my understanding of Python programming fundamentals through practical implementation.
+It includes two sets of programs:
+- Set A focuses on basic programming concepts like calculations, loops, patterns, and functions
+- Set B implements advanced problem-solving techniques using algorithms and data structures

+All programs are interactive and include proper error handling and user input validation.

 ### Set A: Basic Programs
 1. Calculator - Does basic math operations